MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 ## Position of objects

 There are different ways of holding an object.
-Some objects, when grabbed, are designed to be held away from the body and high enough to be in your field of view (for example, the Wineglass or Trophy).
+Some objects, when when picked up, are designed to be held away from the body and high enough to be in your field of view (for example, the Wineglass or Trophy).

 < TBD image>